 The Short Nashville Ghetto Story

-Hidden by the city and its known culture of country music and rural city life, the urban communities and ‘hoods of a city known as Cashville are transforming by following a nationwide trend.
+The Nashville ghetto and urban area is often hidden by the city, a city known for its culture of country music and somewhat rural city living.
+Today, the urban communities and ‘hoods of a city known as Cashville are transforming, following a nationwide trend.

 Though the streets of West Nashville, Out East, South Side, and the North Side are small, the impact of the Nashville ghetto neighborhoods in the city out weigh the actual size of the city’s few urban communities.